BIBA

 Key Takeaways

-Updated: February 2026
+Updated: April 2026

 This article was originally published in 2025 and has been updated to reflect current tyre pricing trends and the latest Total Loss GAP Tyre Insurance policy features.
 If you have

 Tyre Insurance can help cover unexpected tyre damage from potholes, punctures and accidental impacts.
-Current Total Loss GAP policies can contribute up to £400 per replacement tyre (as shown on your policy schedule), allow up to 5 claims per policy year, and can be purchased at any time provided your vehicle meets eligibility criteria. the real cost of tyre damage
+Current Total Loss GAP policies can contribute up to £400 per replacement tyre (as shown on your policy schedule), allow up to 5 claims per policy year, and can be purchased at any time, provided your vehicle meets eligibility criteria. the real cost of tyre damage

 Why Are Tyres More Expensive in 2026?